Mn0ky/QOL-Mod/README.md

 The following are some general things to take note of:
   - Both the ``/private`` & ``/public`` commands require you to be the host in order to function.
   - The ``/rich`` command only enables rich text for you, a.k.a client-side only.
+  - A custom player color and or username only shows for you, a.k.a client-side only.
   - The auto-translation feature uses the Google Translate API and has a rate-limit of **``100``** requests per hour.
-  - A custom player color only shows for you, a.k.a client-side only.

 ## QOL Menu